Monday, 22 December 2025

 How bad does that sound?

-Either way, alone or with my fellow Lost Boys, I will be spending money I don’t have; eating and drinking as if I were immortal; enjoying my own company, and equally eager to step into the pub at noon on Stephen’s Day and quaff pints of black, whilst listening to the horrific tales of woe emanating from all those poor sad souls who had to endure the Christmas that everyone else wanted.
+I will spend money I don’t have; eat and drink as if I were immortal; enjoy my own company, and enjoy feeling eager to step into the pub at noon on Stephen’s Day, to quaff pints of black, whilst listening to tales of woe from sad souls who had to endure the Christmas everyone else wanted.

 Whether on your own or in the company of others, enjoy a peaceful happy Christmas, and whatever your faith, may your god go with you.